 Let us take the uncanny associated with the omnipotence of thoughts, with the prompt fulfilment of wishes, with secret injurious powers and with the return of the dead.
 The condition under which the feeling of uncanniness arises here is unmistakable.
 We-or our primitive forefathers-once believed that these possibilities were realities, and were convinced that they actually happened.
 Nowadays we no longer believe in them, we have surmounted these modes of thought; but we do not feel quite sure of our new beliefs, and the old ones still exist within us ready to seize upon any confirmation.
-As soon as something actually happens in our lives which seems to confirm the old, discarded beliefs we get a feeling of the uncanny; it is as though we were making a judgement something like this: 'So, after all, it is true that one can kill a person by the mere wish!' or, 'So the dead do live on and appear on the scene of their former activities!' and so on.
+As soon as something actually happens in our lives which seems to confirm the old, discarded beliefs we get a feeling of the uncanny; it is as though we were making a judgement something like this: "So, after all, it is true that one can kill a person by the mere wish!" or, "So the dead do live on and appear on the scene of their former activities!" and so on.
 Conversely, anyone who has completely and finally rid himself of animistic beliefs will be insensible to this type of the uncanny.
-The most remarkable coincidences of wish and fulfilment, the most mysterious repetition of similar experiences in a particular place or on a particular date, the most deceptive sights and suspicious noises-none of these things will disconcert him or raise the kind of fear which can be described as 'a fear of something uncanny'.
-The whole thing is purely an affair of 'reality-testing', a question of the material reality of the phenomena.
+The most remarkable coincidences of wish and fulfilment, the most mysterious repetition of similar experiences in a particular place or on a particular date, the most deceptive sights and suspicious noises - none of these things will disconcert him or raise the kind of fear which can be described as "a fear of something uncanny."
+The whole thing is purely an affair of "reality-testing," a question of the material reality of the phenomena.39

-The state of affairs is different when the uncanny proceeds from repressed infantile complexes, from the castration complex, womb-phantasies, etc.; but experiences which arouse this kind of uncanny feeling are not of very frequent occurrence in real life.
-The uncanny which proceeds from actual experience belongs for the most part to the first group [the group dealt with in the previous paragraph].
-Nevertheless the distinction between the two is theoretically very important.
-Where the
+The state of affairs is different when the uncanny proceeds from repressed infantile complexes, from the castration complex, wombfantasies, etc.; but experiences which arouse this

-Since the uncanny effect of a 'double' also belongs to this same group it is interesting to observe what the effect is of meeting one's own image unbidden and unexpected.
+39Since the uncanny effect of a "double" also belongs to this same group it is interesting to observe what the effect is of meeting one's own image unbidden and unexpected.
 Ernst Mach has related two such observations in his Analyse der Empfindungen (1900, 3).
 On the first occasion he was not a little startled when he realized that the face before him was his own.
-The second time he formed a very unfavourable opinion about the supposed stranger who entered the omnibus, and thought 'What a shabby-looking school-master that man is who is getting in!'-I can report a similar adventure.
-I was sitting alone in my wagon-lit compartment when a more than usually violent jolt of the train swung back the door of the adjoining washing-cabinet, and an elderly gentleman in a dressing-gown and a travelling cap came in.
+The second time he formed a very unfavorable opinion about the supposed stranger who entered the omnibus, and thought "What a shabby-looking school-master that man is who is getting in!" - I can report a similar adventure.
+I was sitting alone in my wagon-lit compartment when a more than usually violent jolt of the train swung back the door of the adjoining washing-cabinet, and an elderly gentleman in a dressing-gown and a traveling cap came in.
 I assumed that in leaving the washing-cabinet, which lay between the two compartments, he had taken the wrong direction and come into my compartment by mistake.
 Jumping up with the intention of putting him right, I at once realized to my dismay that the intruder was nothing but my own reflection in the looking-glass on the open door.
 I can still recollect that I thoroughly disliked his appearance.
-Instead, therefore, of being frightened by our 'doubles', both Mach and I simply failed to recognize them as such.
-Is it not possible, though, that our dislike of them was a vestigial trace of the archaic reaction which feels the 'double' to be something uncanny?
+Instead, therefore, of being frightened by our "doubles," both Mach and I simply failed to recognize them as such.
+Is it not possible, though, that our dislike of them was a vestigial trace of the archaic reaction which feels the "double" to be something uncanny?
+[Freud]